Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 5. website performance improvement, pull session to order conversion rate, by month
+## 5. To analyze website performance improvement, pull session to order conversion rate, by month for the first 8 month

 ### Steps: